 |All Dishes||Zip-top Gallon Freezer Bags, 16, to store dishes in||

 Cooking overview, printable recipes, and video demonstration

 Everything you need to get started with this class is free.
 The video is above and you can Click Here to Download the Recipes and Instructions (it’s free!).
 This is my way of giving to those who might not be able to afford a paid class.

 This class is also in my Freezer Cooking Class, and if you’d like more variety while continuing to save hundreds of dollars and countless hours every month by freezer cooking, you can learn more here.
-Prices go up January 3rd, so now is the perfect time to buy!

 If you’re not ready to take on this much hands-on time at once, you might enjoy some of our other classes, like the Paleo Packed Lunch class, Soup Packs, or Stuffed Sweet Potatoes.
 We currently have 10 different freezer cooking classes up, with more planned for 2017 (you get access to all of them!)
 Click here to check out the Freezer Cooking Class!

 20 Grain-Free treat recipes including Mouth-Watering Bacon Roses, Buttery Grain-Free Shortbread, Creamy Coconut Vanilla Custard, and MORE!